osa1/tiny/README.md

 ## Installation

 Install the Rust nightly toolchain, clone the repo, and run `cargo install` (or `cargo install --force` if you already have an older version installed).
-While I intend to regularly push new versions to cargo, at this stage of development it's a better idea to install it from the repository.
+There's currently no way to publish a crate on crates.io without publishing all the dependencies, so tiny won't be on crates.io for a while.

 tiny has been developed and used on Linux.
 It may work on Darwin, but I don't have access to a Mac so I can't try.
 It won't work on Windows as some of the